miklevin/MikeLev.in/_posts/2023-06-09-caught-in-a-bohemian-rhapsody-is-this-reality-ai-s-tigers-or-gummybears-you-decide.md

-👋Hello my friends🧑.
-Don't worry about my Name🏷️, but if you🫵. must, call me 🥰🥸 Instead🫣 tat this 🎈StrangeJourney🎈 down a 🐰RabbitHole🕳️ Worry not for me for my sanity🤪 is quite intact🧐, as any EdgarAlanPoe🟰🟰Philadelphian assure 🔔IsAlwaysSunny☀ Are 🐏you having 🎉with my 🃏?
+👋 my 🧑.
+Don't worry about my 🏷️, but if 🫵. must, call me 🥰🥸  Joinme on this 🎈StrangeJourney🎈 down a 🐰RabbitHole🕳️ Worry not for my 🤪 is quite intact🧐, as any EdgarAlanPoe🟰🟰Philadelphian assure 🔔IsAlwaysSunny☀ Are 🐏 having 🎉with my 🃏?
+Is only a 🃏, I assure you.

 I tell you now, I have discovered ***Being John Malkovich*** and it creeped me out.
 I plaid a game.
 Did I in or Cthulhus?
 To play I had to learn to speak like